Crab and Corn Chowder

 - 1/2 teaspoon Crushed Red Pepper Flakes

-- 12 oz seafood (fish, crab, shrimp) - we used fresh blue crab
+- 12 ounces seafood (fish, crab, shrimp) - we used fresh blue crab

-- Fresh or Dried Parsley (add to taste)
+- Fresh or Dried Parsley Flakes to taste

 - 4 slices cooked bacon, crumbled

-- Lightly brush the potatoes and corn with olive oil
+- Lightly brush the potatoes and corn with just enough olive oil to coat.

-- In a large saucepan over medium heat, saute onion, celery and garlic in remaining olive oil about 4 minutes until softened.
+- In a large saucepan over medium heat, saute onion, celery, bell pepper, and garlic in remaining olive oil about 4 minutes until softened.

 - Add cooked potatoes and saute for 1 minute